 - Preheat oven to 450-degrees F.

 - Remove leaves from herbs stems.
 Add sage, thyme, rosemary, and oregano to mayonnaise; combine well.
 Rub mayonnaise/herb mixture all over outside and interior of bird.

 - Liberally salt, and pepper turkey.
 Add the celery, and onion, inside and out, and tuck the butter in the cavity.

-- Roast turkey in 450°F oven for 30 minutes.
-Then turn the oven down to 350°F, and insert the meat thermometer into the thickest part of the thigh, being careful not to touch bone.
-Continue roasting, uncovered, until internal thermometer reaches 160°F. Cover legs with foil partway through roasting if desired.
+- Roast turkey in 450-degrees F oven for 30 minutes.
+Then turn the oven down to 350-degrees F, and insert the meat thermometer into the thickest part of the thigh, being careful not to touch bone.
+Continue roasting, uncovered, until internal thermometer reaches 165-degrees F. Cover legs with foil partway through roasting if desired.
 Depending on size of turkey, total cook time will be around 1½-2 hours.
-Once the thermometer reaches 160°F in the thigh, check the internal temperature of the thickest part of the breast to make sure it reads 160°F as well.
+Once the thermometer reaches 165-degrees F in the thigh, check the internal temperature of the thickest part of the breast to make sure it reads at least 165-degrees F as well.

 - Remember to reserve turkey drippings and juices for gravy.

 This post was originally posted on November 8, 2011, and updated a republished on November, 22, 2014.